 After class was over, I noticed Hermione’s exhaustion beneath her carefully constructed mask of happiness as we walked towards the Great Hall for lunch, so I gave her knee a light squeeze to let her know I was okay with her leaving early.

-After lunch was over, about half of the seventh years went to Divination while the rest of us had a free period.
+After lunch was over, about a quarter of the seventh years went to Muggle Studies while the rest of us had a free period.
 Ron and I wandered out onto the grounds towards the tree Hermione and I had been sitting in yesterday.
 Once we were settled in the tree’s low-hanging branches, I asked him the question I’d waited to ask him all summer.